The 2026 Guide to EHCPs: A Teacher's GuideGCSE students in green cardigans using tablets for interactive lesson in a secondary school classroom

-Understand Education, Health and Care Plans in 2025.
-Practical guidance for teachers on EHCP processes, legal duties, and classroom strategies for supporting SEND pupils.
+2025 guide to Education, Health and Care Plans.
+Essential EHCP processes, legal duties and classroom strategies for teachers supporting SEND pupils.

-An Education, Health and Care Plan is a legally binding document for children and young people aged 0 to 25 with special educational needs and disabilities.
-It replaces the old system of statements and learning difficulty assessments that existed before the SEND Code of Practice reforms in 2014.
+An Education, Health and Care Plan is a legally binding document for children and young people aged 0 to 25 withspecial educational needs and disabilities.
+It replaces the old system of statements and learning difficulty assessments that existed before the SEND Code of Practise reforms in 2014.

 The plan brings together education, health, and social care needs in one place through a multi-disciplinary assessment process.
 It specifies the outcomes a child should achieve, the support required to reach those outcomes, and who will provide that support.
 You'll find detailed information about provision, placement, and funding within this binding document.